Where the heck is the art?

 When the new wing opens in September of 2017, many works of art that people recognize and remember will be back on exhibition, in galleries bigger and better than before.
 These works will be part of a comprehensive approach to tell the story of art of the North, from Indigenous perspectives, to the turns of the 20th and 21st centuries.
 The ways landscape and human life are depicted by artists change and evolve, just as the landscape itself changes and evolves, but the role of art and the role of the museum remains the same — to look at and comment upon the world around us.
 We are committed to being a place where art can be found in all of its many iterations, both new and familiar.

 When the new wing opens, so too will the re-envisioned Alaska exhibition.
 The new wing celebrates the art of our place and of many artists and many eras.
 In the first-floor galleries, that were for so long home to some of the romantic landscape paintings, we will present changing exhibitions that are designed for family audiences, ranging across art, history, science and culture.

-The first of these will be an exhibition titled Cruisin’ the Eternal Coastline: The Best of the Fossil West from Baja to Barrow by Ketchikan artist Ray Troll.
+The first of these will be an exhibition titled Cruisin’ the Fossil Coastline by Ketchikan artist Ray Troll.
 Following that will be a major exhibition featuring artworks inspired by walruses and polar bears.
-The Alaska exhibition will also include dozens of paintings of the Alaskan landscape, bringing even more works out of storage and onto public view.
+The Alaska Exhibition will also include dozens of paintings of the Alaska landscape, bringing even more works out of storage and onto public view.
 So there will be more space for works of art on the walls than ever before.